-Injured Williams shows defiance to push Svitolina
+Injured Williams 'left in shock' by dramatic fall

 Down but not out - Williams shows her mettle

-Williams walked gingerly when she came out onto court, with heavy strapping around her right knee from an injury which she picked up earlier in the British grass-court season at Birmingham.
+Williams walked gingerly when she came out on to court, having struggled with the knee injury earlier in the British grass-court season at Birmingham.

 The veteran showed she had lost none of her shot-making ability, using her colossal serve and forehand to good effect as she broke for a 2-0 lead.

+"I was literally killing it, then I got killed by the grass.
+I felt like I was in great form and in great form in the match," Williams said.

-But the complexion of the match altered in a moment, leaving those watching on Centre Court fearing the worst.
+The complexion of the match altered in a moment, leaving those watching on Centre Court fearing the worst.

 In the third game, Williams slipped on the grass as she approached the net, letting out a sharp scream which silenced the stadium.